vchitlur/bosh-oracle-cpi-release/docs/readme.md

 * Get access to Oracle Cloud Infrastructure (OCI) with (Admin?) privileges Make sure that you have access to Oracle Cloud Infrastructure.
 See [OCI Concepts Documentation](https://docs.us-phoenix-1.oraclecloud.com/Content/GSG/Concepts/concepts.htm) to learn about these concepts.
 * Set up an environment.
-See[Initializing a Cloud Foundry / BOSH deployment](https://github.com/oracle/terraform-oci-cf-install)
+See [Initializing a Cloud Foundry / BOSH deployment](https://github.com/oracle/terraform-oci-cf-install)
 * Deploy BOSH Director on OCI
    a.
 Director instance.
 Refer to [Deploying BOSH Director Guide](docs/deploy_director.md)
    b.
 Bastion (need to install this separately?)